NigelFinegan5p/project4/README.md

 Having spoke to tutor suport on this and the approah to take was to install the following chrome extension, Unicorn Revealer by dehlin.dev 5.0 withe the following (20 ratings) from other users.

-## Unicorn revealer
+**Unicorn revealer**

 The extension excerpts below:
 Overview
 Do you have overflow on your website and want to try find it.
-Sparkle some 🦄🌈on your website and find where it is.
+Sparkle some 🦄 on your website and find where it is.

 As a web developer it can be hard to inspect and find out where overlow is located.
-You can sprinke some 🦄🌈 on the website and it will turn all black and pink, this will show the borders and make it easier to debug.
+You can sprinke some 🦄 on the website and it will turn all black and pink, this will show the borders and make it easier to debug.
 It is as simple as right click a website Sparkle it on once done right click and remove the sparkle.

-## The fix
+**The fix**

 Using this chrome extension I were able to locate the issue in a hr tag, the Horizontal Rule tag and the solution was to add width 300px to the hr tag, therefore solving the issue and allowing full mobile responsiveness without the border overruns which were occuring.